Ocean currents and Upwelling

 Western boundary currents flowing along the east coast of continents, such as the Gulf Stream, Kuro Shio, Brazil, East Australia and the Agulhas currents, are all warm water currents with usually narrow, jet-like flows travelling at speeds of 40-120 km per day, and extending down to depths of 1000 m.

 The Agulhas current follows the edge of the continental shelf as it flows down the east coast of South Africa, transporting about 75 million cubic meters per second.
 Between Port Shepstone and East London, where the shelf is narrow, the current reaches its maximum velocity of 2.5 meters per second.
+The Agulhas current flows between 2.2 up to 9.3 Km/H depending on the continental shelf.

 Eastern boundary currents